alexnathanson/solar-protocol/network/ssl-management.md

 The basic approach is that certbot generates and renews the certificates on only 1 device.
 The key certificate and private key is then distributed to all servers on the network.

 ## 1) Installation
-This is required for all servers:
+This is required for all servers:<br>
 1.1) `sudo apt install python3-certbot-apache`<br>
 1.2) `sudo apt install certbot`<br>
 1.3) `a2enmod ssl`

 ## 2) Generate Certificate

-Step 2 is only required for the generating server and should NOT be done on all servers.
+Step 2 is only required for the generating server and should NOT be done on all servers.<br>

 2.1) Set PoE
 <p>